unixsurfer/anycast_healthchecker/README.rst

 paths have the same cost (in terms of hops), traffic is balanced across them.
 This provides the possibility to perform load-balancing of traffic across multiple servers.
-Routers are the devices which perform load-balancing of traffic and most of them use a deterministic way to select the server based on:
+Routers are the devices which perform load-balancing of traffic and most of them use a deterministic way to select the server based on the following four properties of IP packets:

 * source IP
 * source PORT
 * destination IP
 * destination PORT

-The combination of the above properties of the packet is called network flow.
-Each flow is different, thus traffic is evenly balanced across all servers.
+Each unique combination of values for those four properties is called `network flow`.
+For each different network flow a different destination server is selected so traffic is evenly balanced across all servers.
 These servers run an Internet Routing daemon in the same way as with Anycast case but with the major difference that all servers receive traffic.
 The main characteristic of this type of load-balancing is that is stateless.